40

 Throughout this on-demand course, you will gain essential knowledge skills and insights that will cement your understand of military automotive design, vehicle handling, track vehicle steering, suspension design, and vehicle mobility and terramechanics.
 You will also learn the key operational advantages and disadvantages associated with various mobility technologies.

-As part of the course you receive an e-copy of the course folder, course presentation slides, lesson transcripts and course readings.
+As part of the course you receive an e-copy of the course folder, course presentation slides and course readings.

 Mr Mark Eggler